Intevation/intelmq-fody-backend/checkticket_api/README.md

 Server side API of IntelMQ for intelmq-fody.

 ## Configuration
-This Module requires IntelMQ-Mailgen and uses it's configuraton as well.
+This Module requires IntelMQ-Mailgen and uses it's configuration as well.
 See IntelMQ-Mailgen for further information.